metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

     catch all error messages and print them when the program exits (or you switch back to `0`) in order to avoid cluttering the terminal output, e.g. when running under Curses

+    Note that under Curses you probably even then still won't see the output, as the ncurses library apparently clears the terminal after Perl's END handlers.
+See `examples/listbox.pl` and `examples/select-file.pl` for a possible mitigation.

 - `1`